chazlarson/Media-Scripts/Plex/README.md

 ## image_picker.py

-You've run grab-all-posters and now you want a simpler way to choose which of those hundreds of images you want as your active asset
+You've run grab_all_posters and now you want a simpler way to choose which of those hundreds of images you want as your active asset

 This script does not use anything from the `.env`, but it does make some assumptions:

-It presents a web UI that lets you scroll through the images that `grab-all-posters` downloaded, selecting the one you want by clicking on it.
+It presents a web UI that lets you scroll through the images that `grab_all_posters` downloaded, selecting the one you want by clicking on it.

 When you click on an image, it is copied to a parallel file system rooted at `active_assets` with the correct pathing and naming for the Kometa asset directory.